Diarosemary/Diarosemary/README.md

 - 👋 Hi, I’m @Diarosemary
-- 👀 I’m interested in music
+- 👀 I’m interested in .
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me - dia#6991 (discord)